Network considerations for locally hosted clusters

 Create a bridge network

-A bridge network is a Link Layer (L2) device that forwards traffic between network segments.
-By creating a bridge network, you can bypass the host's network stack which enable the Kubernetes cluster to connect directly to the same router as your host.
+can be to create a bridge network.
+It acts as a Link Layer (L2) device that forwards traffic between network segments.
+By creating a bridge network, you can bypass the host's network stack, and instead make the Kubernetes cluster to connect directly to the same router as your host.

 Vagrant + Virtualbox + k3s example